civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           As this does not help.
 Fixed:    The AI only uses the minimum entertainers necessary.
 The minimum
           is now determined from the value in strategies.txt.
-Fixed:    The AI does not hold diplomatic receptions where it cannot,
+Fixed:    The AI does not hold diplomatic receptions if it cannot.
-          since 10 turns must pass so that receptions can be hold again.
+          10 turns must pass so that receptions can be hold again.
 Changed:  The AI ignores trespassing for Diplomats, so that it can build
           embassies.
 Trespassing with diplomats is not considered a violation anyway.